mateuszbuda/mateuszbuda.github.io/_posts/2018-09-15-thresholding.md

 ### Introduction

-Thresholding is a simple method that can improve accuracy of a classifier in the case when it was trained on an imbalanced dataset.
+Thresholding is a simple method that can improve the accuracy of a classifier in the case when it was trained on an imbalanced dataset.
 It relies on <a href="https://en.wikipedia.org/wiki/Bayes%27_theorem" target="_blank">Bayes' Theorem</a> and the fact that neural networks estimate posterior distribution <a href="http://cognet.mit.edu/journal/10.1162/neco.1991.3.4.461" target="_blank">(Richard & Lippmann, 1991)</a>.
-In practice it means that given a datapoint $x$, the output for a neuron representing class $i$ corresponds to
+In practice, it means that given a datapoint $x$, the output for a neuron representing class $i$ corresponds to

 $$y_i(x) = p(i|x) = \frac{p(i) \cdot p(x|i)}{p(x)}$$